Vaei/PushPawn/README.md

 ## Changelog

+### 2.1.1-beta
+* Add PushPawnEditor module
+* Add Details Customization to hide properties we removed support for in our lightweight base ability
+	* Or irrelevant properties

 ### 2.1.0-beta
 * Support non-capsule collision shapes to allow for Pawn v Pawn collisions to use custom shape types such as boxes